-Below we explain in detail the signs and symptoms of plantar fasciitis as well as the process a professional therapist would undergo in order to correctly diagnose the condition.
+Symptoms of plantar fasciitis consist of under the heel that develops gradually and may radiate forwards into the foot.
+Below we explain in detail the signs and symptoms of plantar fasciitis as well as describing how a professional therapist might diagnose the condition.

 The main symptom of plantar fasciitis is pain under the heel which develops gradually and may extend forwards towards the toes or under the arch of the foot.
 There is usually tenderness under the sole of the foot, especially under the heel and along the arch.

 A professional therapist or doctor will use a range of techniques to help diagnose plantar fasciitis including palpating or feeling the tissues in the foot, observing the posture and gait of the patient as well as imaging such as MRI if available.

 People who suffer from plantar fasciitis often present with tight calf muscles (see assessment & diagnosis video below) and/or may have very low arches in the feet (called overpronation or flat feet).
 It is not uncommon for individuals who suffer this condition to have several biomechanical issues in the pelvis, hips, knees, and ankles that contribute to the problem and may require a biomechanical assessment.
 Footwear is also often a contributing factor and advice on the most appropriate shoes to wear for this condition may be required.